Diabetic Foot Care

 Read more about Pregnancy and Foot Health

-If you have any concerns about your feet, contact one of our podiatrists from Community Foot Specialists.
+Everyday foot care is very important to prevent infection and other foot ailments.
+If you need your feet checked, contact one of our podiatrists from Community Foot Specialists.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our offices located in Beavercreek, Dayton, and Vandalia, OH .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.